- french bulldog

 In the time of the Apostle Paul, Publius, the Roman governor of Malta, had a Maltese named Issa of whom he was very fond.
 The poet Marcus Valerius Martialis (Martial), born in 40 A.D. in Spain, wrote one of his celebrated epigrams about Issa.
 Literary accounts detail the Maltese maintaining a place of esteem and privilege in royal households, a status the breed has maintained throughout history.

 The first Maltese exhibited in the United States was white and listed as a Maltese Lion Dog at Westminster’s first show in 1877.
 The American Kennel Club accepted the Maltese for registration in 1888.

-It should be noted that the Maltese is a spaniel possessing a healthy and spirited temperament, even though tiny and artistic in appearance.
+The Maltese is a spaniel with a healthy and spirited temperament, even though they are tiny and artistic in appearance.

 The Chinese Crested is believed to have evolved from the African hairless dogs.
-These dogs were traded among merchants and sailors thereby making their way to ancient port cities around the world.
+These dogs were traded among merchants and sailors, which is how they made their way to ancient port cities around the world.
 The Chinese, who seemed to favor dogs of smaller size, selectively bred the African hairless to a smaller size and continued an active trade.

 Explorers, as early as the 1500s, found these dogs in ports throughout Central and South America, as well as African and Asian cities.
 Chinese Cresteds joined the breeds depicted in European art and architecture in the 19th century.
 The breed is also represented in photos of English competitions from the era, but no breeding program was evidenced.